Funn Python Review

 These pedals landed in a very competitive portion of the price continuum.
 They were a well designed, high quality pedal that we felt was worth the asking price.
 Extensive CNC machining and silver accents after the anodizing process meant this pedal was far from a bunch of slapped together metal.

+The Python is a quality flat pedal with an excellent finish quality and a durable feel.
 While we enjoyed the relative ease with which we could adjust our foot position for freeride applications, we'd have liked a little more grip for enduro or downhill use.
 Rough terrain had our feet clamoring for traction.
 The thin and tapered profile and light weight made us think we had stumbled upon a new enduro slayer, but the reduced foot retention left us hoping for more.
-For enduro use, we'd probably recommend the Spank Spike in this price range, or the Race Face Atlas for a little more money.

 - Black Magic - fiberglass reinforced thermoplastic flat pedal.